openedx/docs.openedx.org/source/educators/references/advanced_features/managing_teams_via_csv.rst

     garrett,         verified, ,                 Team C
     hannah,          masters,  Team A,           Team 1

-.. note:: Since teams are only unique within a team-set, the “Team A” that hannah is a member of for the “discussion-teams” team-set is different from the “Team A” in “case-studies” that alice and derek are assigned to.
+.. note:: Since teams are only unique within a team-set, the “Team A” that hannah is a member of for the “discussion-teams” team-set is different from the “Team A” in “case-studies” that Alice and Derek are assigned to.

 Managing Teams
 **************

-.. note:: Prerequisites: at least one managed team-set configured for course
+.. note:: Prerequisites: at least one managed team-set configured for course.

 From the **Teams > Manage** page, an instructor can use a CSV file, formatted per the schema above, to manage team memberships.